When New Years Resolutions Fall Off: An Approach for ADHD

 Every year around this time, people set their intentions and make their resolutions by choosing words of action that symbolize their desires.

-I always want to be that person who maps out a plan and then methodically executes it step by steady step, but New Year’s resolutions have never really worked for my ADHD brain which constantly spends time envisioning possibilities through fantasies and dreams.
+I always want to be that person who maps out a plan and then methodically executes it step by steady step, but New Year’s resolutions have never really worked for my ADHD brain which constantly spends time imagining.
+There is a constant stream of possibility by way of fantasies and dreams.
+Many of which I will never act on.

-For a while I thought it was a discipline issue.
+For a a long time I thought it was a discipline issue.
 Or that I forget too easily.
 Maybe I’m just not wired like the people who create a five-year plan and actually follow it.
-Yup, nope, I’m not.
+Yup.
+Nope.
+I’m not.

 I move with feeling.
 I can be spontaneous, emotional, intuitive, creative, excited, and then…over it and on to the next thing.

-So resolutions, for me, start to feel fickle.
-They hold us accountable in ways that can feel rigid and outdated.
-They assume that the person I am on January 1 is exactly the same person I’ll be on April 16…or July 21… and I’m just not.
+So resolutions start to feel fickle.
+They hold us accountable in ways that can feel rigid and outdated to me.
+They assume that the person I am on January 1 is exactly the same person I’ll be in the spring…and the summer…and I’m just not.
+I guess I shift with the seasons.
+And so do my needs and routines.

-What works better for me is smaller rhythms and tiny plans that can shift as my energy shifts.
+What works better for me are smaller rhythms and tiny plans that can shift as my energy shifts.

 Some days I can do more.
-Some days I need less.
+Some days less.

 I’m exploring structure that doesn’t feel suffocating to my dynamism.
-But have also noticed something deeper: beneath almost every resolution there is a longing that’s simple and human.
+But I’ve also noticed something deeper.
+That beneath almost every resolution there is a longing that’s simple and human.

 Sometimes what's beneath a resolution is a deeper fear—like anxiety about getting older or running out of time.
 Naming that can help you move forward with more clarity.